 Different charitable organisations may call their Trustees different names -eg: Directors (of a charitable company), Committee Members, Elders (of a Church), Management Board.
-But whatever they are called, the individuals who have the ultimate responsibility for the governance of the Charity -ie: are allowed to vote on the decisions of the governing body (Board of Trustees/Directors, Management Committee, Executive Council) - are, under charity law, the Charity's Trustees.
+But whatever they are called, the individuals who have the ultimate responsibility for the governance of the Charity - (ie: are allowed to vote on the decisions of the governing body - are, under charity law, the Charity's Trustees.